sebastian-mora/ruse_website/blogs/aws-sso-phishing/index.md

 * sso:ListAccountRoles
 * sso:GetRoleCredentials

-At the core of the attack we will generate a device code url and ask an unexpecting victim to approve our request but of course we're gonna get a bit fancy than that.
+At the core of the attack we will generate a device code url and ask an unexpected victim to approve our request but of course we're gonna get a bit fancy than that.

 ## The Attack